 We provided several examples, both new ones and from existing literature, and have shown how to use our theory to understand and extend them.
 Curiously, even though it was implied that the smallest system that can be synchronized is a spin-1 \cite{quantumsynch2}, we have used our theory to find an example of two spin-$1/2$'s that anti-synchronize through interaction with a non-Markovian bath without contradicting the results of \cite{quantumsynch2}.
-We then studied the Fermi-Hubbard model and its generalisations to explore how to generate models which can be expected to exhibit quantum synchronization.
-We also discussed how these results relate to experimental setups and demonstrated why robust quantum synchronization requires careful engineering and controlling experimental imperfections.
+We then studied the Fermi-Hubbard model and its generalizations to explore how to generate models which can be expected to exhibit quantum synchronization.
+We also discussed how these results relate to experimental set-ups and demonstrated why robust quantum synchronization requires careful engineering and controlling experimental imperfections.
 Apart from higher symmetry fermionic quantum gases we discussed, similar considerations can also be directly applied to other complex cold atom systems with high degrees of symmetry and a large number of degrees of freedom, such as quantum spinor gases \cite{spinor1,spinor2,spinor3}.
-This demonstrates how our theory provides a guideline for achieving synchronization that would be difficult to predict without resorting to using an algebraic perspective.
+This demonstrates how our theory provides a guideline for achieving synchronization that would be difficult to predict without using an algebraic perspective.

-Our results provide several illuminating insights which are useful for generating models that exhibit synchronization.
+Our results provide several illuminating insights which help generate models that exhibit synchronization.
 The first is that the most straightforward way to synchronize quantum many-body systems is to use unital maps, e.g. dephasing.
-This is because then we may reduce the problem to eliminating dynamical symmetries that lack the required permutation symmetry structure for synchronization.
+This is because we may then reduce the problem to eliminating dynamical symmetries that lack the required permutation symmetry structure for synchronization.
 Our results also indicate the importance of interactions.
 For instance, if a model has only quadratic 'interacting' terms corresponding to hopping or on-site fields, dynamical symmetries that are not translationally invariant are possible \cite{quantumsynch}.
-In particular free-fermion models admit a host of non-translationally invariant conservation laws $[H,Q_k]=0$ and these ruin the translation invariance in the long-time limit \cite{EsslerReview}.
+In particular free-fermion models admit a host of non-translationally invariant conservation laws $[H, Q_k]=0$, and these ruin the translation invariance in the long-time limit \cite{EsslerReview}.
 Adding interactions generally leaves only translationally invariant $A$ operators.